-As freelance journalists, we have to know our worth, set our fees, and demand fair payment every single time we accept a new assignment or get a pitch picked up by a publication.
+In the world of competitive pricing, it can be tempting to undercut yourself for fear of missing out on projects.
+But as freelancers, we have to know our worth, set our fees, and demand fair payment every single time we accept a new assignment or get a pitch picked up by a publication.

 We have to know our worth, set our fees, and demand fair payment every single time.

 You can determine how to raise your rates by researching the market range for freelance work at your experience level.
 This will help you settle on a final price that's reasonable to request.

 If clients have worked with freelancers on similar projects, they may already have a general idea of what rates are going for.
 Market research will help you gauge their expectations, so you can determine how to approach your quoted price.

 Know your minimum acceptable rate and ask for more in case the editor doesn't accept your counteroffer, so that you'll be satisfied with a medium sum between the initial fee offered and your proposed fee.
 It's best to ask for 10 percent more than what you'd like to earn.
 This way you'll be comfortable if the editor responds to your negotiation proposal with a lower rate than what you've requested.

 When determining your fees, you'll have to break down the amount of time that will go into each project.
 Project scope is the biggest factor in finalizing a price quote.